 “Large language models like GitHub Copilot will probably transform the way we write software” - Benjamin Tan

-What does GitHub say?
+What does GitHub say on security vulnerabilities?

 GitHub does acknowledge that Copilot can introduce security vulnerabilities and that it should be complemented with other security tools, specifically other GitHub tools of course.